Preparing for your studies

 For more specific information for doctoral researchers (PhD, EngD and MPhil candidates), please visit the Doctoral College Essential Information pages.
 Here you will also find the Doctoral College Handbook, with lots of useful information for the current intake of doctoral researchers.

-You'll benefit from an extensive doctoral training programme, alongside our suite of activities designed to support you at every stage of the doctoral process.
+Through Loughborough Doctoral College, you'll benefit from an extensive doctoral training programme, alongside our suite of activities designed to support you at every stage of the doctoral process.
 We link with other specialist support services across the University, such as the Careers Network, to give you access to help and advice and work with colleagues across academic schools to attract external funding to support doctoral study.